FlagArihant2000/sfm-mvs/README.md

 1. Speed up bundle adjustment.
 2. Outlier rejection in ```5x5``` from each patch.
 3. Add new feature constraints.
+4. Improve sparse reconstruction.
+Having made some changes in the pipeline to make it match with the original method has resulted in distortion of point cloud.

 ### Team Members